ademilly/micro-share/README.md

 - `/` used for health checking; serves a welcome message
 - `/login` POST to login; data should be send as json in request body
-- `/new-user` POST to create new-user; data should be send as json in request body
+- `/new-user` POST to create new user; data should be send as json in request body
+- `/new-group` POST to create new group; data should be send as json in request body
+- `/new-member` POST to add a user to a group; data should be send as json in request body
+- `/new-reader` POST to allow a user to list and download the file matching the given `base64md5hash`; data should be send as json in request body
 - `/upload` POST file to upload file
 - `/get/base64md5hash` GET to download file matching `base64md5hash`; is protected by JWT token